daronphang/programming-resources/architectures/distributed-systems/communication/P2P/gossip-protocol.md

 The peer-to-peer state management approach is inclined towards high availability and **eventual consistency**.
 The gossip protocol algorithms can be used to implement peer-to-peer state management services with high scalability and improved resilience.

 The gossip protocol is a **decentralized peer-to-peer communication** technique to transmit messages in a large distributed system.
+It relies on epidemic behavior i.e. based on theory of infectious diseases.

 Gossip protocol can be used to keep nodes consistent only if: